RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Android**

-Unfortunately there does not seem to be a way to launch individual games from ES-DE on Android specifically, so instead the EKA2L1 user interface will open on game launch and you need to manually start your game from inside the emulator.
-As games need to be installed upfront in the emulator as described below it's probably a good idea to just setup dummy game files with the .symbian or .ngage file extensions inside the ES-DE ROMs directory tree.
+For the symbian system it's possible to launch individual games directly from ES-DE, but for the ngage system this is unfortunately not possible.
+Instead the EKA2L1 user interface will open on game launch and you need to manually start your game from inside the emulator.
+For both the symbian and ngage systems all games need to be installed upfront in EKA2L1.

+For N-Gage games it's a good idea to just create empty dummy files with the .ngage file extensions inside the ROMs/ngage directory.
 These will then appear as indvidual games inside ES-DE and you can add metadata to them, scrape them etc.

+For Symbian games you can export JSON launch files from EKA2L1 that can be run directly from ES-DE.
+Just open EKA2L1, long press the game icon and select _Create launch file_ from the popup list.
+Then just select the ROMs/symbian directory and the file will be saved there and game launching from ES-DE will work as expected.

 Here's an example setup:
 ```
 /storage/emulated/0/ROMs/ngage/Asphalt 2.ngage
 /storage/emulated/0/ROMs/ngage/Bomberman.ngage
 /storage/emulated/0/ROMs/ngage/CallofDuty.ngage
-/storage/emulated/0/ROMs/symbian/Animal Farm.symbian
+/storage/emulated/0/ROMs/symbian/Animal Farm.json
-/storage/emulated/0/ROMs/symbian/AnotherWorld.symbian
+/storage/emulated/0/ROMs/symbian/AnotherWorld.json
 ```

 **General setup**